jimasp/dependabot-transitive-issue/README.md

 ## The Problem Scenario

-1. **Initial State**: We have Flask 2.0.1 installed, which depends on Werkzeug 2.0.x
+1. **Initial State**: We have requests 2.27.1 installed, which depends on certifi
-   - Werkzeug (transitive dependency) has known security vulnerabilities in version 2.0.x
+   - certifi (transitive dependency) has known security vulnerabilities in older versions (e.g., CVE-2022-23491, CVE-2023-37920)
    - Dependabot will create an alert for this vulnerability

-2. **The Fix**: We update Flask to a newer version (e.g., 2.2.0+) which depends on Werkzeug 2.2.x+
+2. **The Fix**: We update requests to a newer version (e.g., 2.31.0+) which depends on a patched certifi
-   - The new Werkzeug version fixes the security vulnerability
+   - The new certifi version fixes the security vulnerability
-   - However, we didn't directly change Werkzeug in requirements.txt - we only changed Flask
+   - However, we didn't directly change certifi in requirements.txt - we only changed requests

 3. **The Issue**: Dependabot may not automatically detect that the transitive dependency issue is resolved
    - The alert remains open even though the vulnerability is fixed